Play Around in Prompt Hardening

 Playground Input Areas

-Each Playground session separates trusted instructions from adversarial input to support controlled testing.
+Each Playground session separates trusted instructions from adversarial input to support controlled probing.

 System Prompts define the baseline instructions provided to the AI agent.
-System Prompts represent the trusted control layer under test.
+System Prompts represent the trusted control layer under probe.

-After configuring System Prompts and User Input, you can start testing by selecting Test System Prompt.
+After configuring System Prompts and User Input, you can start scanning by selecting Probe System Prompt.

 The Playground sends the combined prompt to the AI agent and captures the response for analysis.